MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerapps-integration-considerations.md

 ### Enabling and disabling cross-geo operations

-Cross-geo operations are controlled by feature settings in both Power BI and in Power Platform.
-The switches in both places must be ON in order for cross-geo operations to take place.
-The switches are on by default.
+Cross-geo operations are controlled by two feature settings, one in Power BI and the other in Power Platform.
+The settings must be ON in order for cross-geo operations to take place.
+The settings are on by default.

 * For detail about enabling/disabling the setting on the Power BI side, see [Power Platform interregional access](../admin/service-admin-portal-integration.md#power-platform-interregional-access).